Nalin de Silva: Early life and education

-He is married and has two sons and one daughter.
+He was married and had two sons and one daughter.

 Academic work

 Constructive relativism

-Nalin de Silva was formally a member of the Marxist Trotskyite Lanka Sama Samaja Party and the Nava Sama Samaja Party, and as a Marxist studying both disciplines he intensively began to question the foundations of both Marxism and science.
-As a result, in 1986, he wrote Mage Lokaya (My World), criticizing the basis of the established western system of knowledge, and its propagation, which he refers as "domination throughout the world".He explained in this book that mind independent reality is impossible and knowledge is not found but constructed.
+Nalin de Silva was formally a member of the Marxist Trotskyist Lanka Sama Samaja Party and the Nava Sama Samaja Party, and as a Marxist studying both disciplines he intensively began to question the foundations of both Marxism and science.
+As a result, in 1986, he wrote Mage Lokaya (My World), criticising the basis of the established western system of knowledge, and its propagation, which he refers as "domination throughout the world".
+He explained in this book that mind independent reality is impossible and knowledge is not found but constructed.

 This has further evolved into a study of epistemology and ontology, and in the process he has introduced and developed the concept of "constructive relativism" as the basis on which knowledge is constructed relative to the sense organs, culture and the mind completely based on Avidya.
 Though he was identified as a representative of "Jathika Chinthanaya" an idea proposed by Gunadasa Amarasekara based on national thought concept of Erich Fromm, Nalin de Silva's concept Chinthanaya is a different epistemological concept.

+Vidyalankara interpretation

+Vidyalankara interpretation was presented based on the theoretical and experimental work conducted by Dr. Nalin de Silva and his student Suraj Chandana at University of Kelaniya (Vidyalankara) in which Dr. de Silva rejects the wave nature of particles.
+According to him what gives rise to a bright and dark fringe pattern in the Young's double slit experiment is not the so called wave nature but the particle nature itself though not necessarily those of ordinary classical particles.
+Dr. de Silva theorises that each particle that hit the screen on a double slit experiment appears at both the slits simultaneously prior to reaching the screen.
+According to Janaka Wansapura, Ph.D. this is a paradigm shift in the knowledge of quantum nature.

+Accelerating and decelerating Universe

+Dr. Nalin de Silva has given a model for the universe with both acceleration and deceleration.